tommybobbins/AWSDevOpsExam/README.md

                     "dynamodb:LeadingKeys": [
                         "${www.amazon.com:user_id}"

+ * Global Tables are used where multi-region is required (avoids replication).
  * Indexes
    * Local secondary index.
 Can only be created when table created.
 Same partition key as table, but different sort key.
 Any queries using this sort key will be faster.
 Immutable. *LSII*
   * Global secondary index.
 Can be modified.
 Different partition key and sort key. *GSIM*